robincamille/bot-tutorial-jumpstart-2020/README.md

 2. Also look at `twain.txt` to see the text

-3. Take a look at both files; Robin and Tori will talk about what the script is doing
+3. Take a look at both files and try to figure out what it's doing.
+Use the comments (preceded by #) for context.

 4. Select `Run`